Take an Official State-Approved Hunter Safety Course

 Costs and Fees for Oklahoma Hunting Licenses

-Oklahoma hunting license fees vary depending on residency status, age, and the type of license or permit purchased.
-Below is an overview of current standard fees:
+Oklahoma hunting license fees vary widely depending on residency status, age, and the type of license or permit purchased.

 Frequently Asked Questions